ac524/anthonyteaches/guides/Cloudflare-Workers-Setup.md

 # From Scratch Guide

 Have an existing Svelte Kit project you are looking to deploy to CloudFlare Workers?
-Follow this guide to get up and running from scratch!
+This guide outlines the steps we took to get our project first deployed to Workers via `wrangler`.

 ## Sign up for a CloudFlare account